kalkidanderso/eaglepoint-assessment/task3_rate_limiter/DOCUMENTATION.md

 # Task 3 - Rate Limiter (Python) - Process Notes

-Notes on how I built this - what I looked up, why I went with sliding window, etc
+Notes on how I built this - what I looked up, why I went with a sliding window, etc.

-## 1. What the task asked for
+## 1. What the task asked for (in my words)

 - Enforce 5 requests per 60 seconds per user
 - Identify users by ID